 There are always two sides of each story: his and hers.
 Before I met my husband, I was dating someone who I, admittedly, treated less than what he deserved.
 Now, I’m not saying he was an angel by any means.
 Let me explain…

 I had met this guy in college, I’ll call him Lucky, and he came into my life at a very convenient time.
 Now, keeping in mind, this is MY blog, and with that said, I will write exactly what I feel.
 Should Lucky ever read this, he should remember how brutally honest I can be.
 I doubt he ever will though since he’s not my biggest fan… plus I’m sure he has referred to me as varies names… none of which were my actual name.
-When I had met Lucky it wasn’t love at first sight, hell, it wasn’t even lust as first sight.
+When I had met Lucky it wasn’t love at first sight.
 Both of us were just in each other’s lives at a specific time when we were both trying to get over past loves.
 He had a list of girls he was trying to move on from while I had one guy.
 I should have known he wasn’t right for me when he suggested to “get on the corner,” when I was complaining about money trouble.
 He meant this as a joke, of course, but I would have never, ever dated anyone who would ever make a joke like that to me.
 I have a sailor’s mouth but I was spoiled by proper speaking men (which is why I love my husband!).

 While we did date my confidence did sky rocket because I was finally getting comfortable in my own skin.
 I didn’t have anyone judging me.
 Our mutual feelings for each other were less than a loving couple and more like a friendship.
 That is, until I started to punish him for the last guy’s mistake.
 I hated his best female friend, his best male friend was a hot mess and don’t get me started on his baby mother that I was forced to spend a weekend with.
-I only wanted to hang out with him, I wasn’t very supportive about his dad being absent his whole life, I would pick him apart, babyed the shit out of him, and just wasn’t pleasant to be around.
+I only wanted to hang out with him, I wasn’t very supportive about his dad being absent his whole life, I would pick him apart, and just wasn’t pleasant to be around.
 I always, ALWAYS, compared him to the previous guy.
 I set unbelievable standards that I felt Lucky would never reach (Lucky proved me wrong.
 He is actually succeeding in life so for that, I’m happy about.), which was totally unfair.

 courtesy of memestache.com